Birmingham City Close In on Kai Wagner as First January Signing

 A Busy Window Ahead

-This potential signing is expected to be just the beginning of a active January for Birmingham City.
-The club's hierarchy is focused on building a squad with the depth and quality required to sustain a challenge for the Championship play-off places in the second half of the season.
+The anticipated arrival of Kai Wagner is expected to be just the beginning of a proactive January for the Blues.
+The club's hierarchy is preparing for a potentially busy window as they aim to construct a squad capable of mounting a serious challenge for the Championship play-off places in the second half of the season.

-Securing a player of Wagner's calibre early in the window would represent a significant statement of intent from the Blues as they look to climb the table under Davies's leadership.
+Securing a player of Wagner's calibre and experience early in the month would represent a statement of intent and provide a timely boost to the squad's depth and quality.